meilisearch/documentation/guides/advanced_guides/relevancy.md

 The reason why `Creature` is listed before `Mississippi Grind` is because of the `proximity` rule.<br>
 The smallest **distance** between the matching words in `creature` is smaller than the smallest **distance** between the matching words in `Mississippi Grind`.

-The `proximity` rule sorts by descending order of distance length between two matches.
+The `proximity` rule sorts by ascending order of distance length between two matches.
 :::

 ::: tab Attribute